 "No," I say immediately.
 I'd been clenching the cloak tight around myself, and only now do I relax my fingers and let it sag by my legs.
 As soon as the musky warmth leaves, a blast of wind shakes me to my bones and I am, once again, utterly cold.

 "Oh yeah, I can see how it'd be strange.
 I just thought—" Harriet giggles and doesn't go on.
-"Is it true that he has a girl?"
+"Is it true that he's with someone?"